GibbsConsulting/django-plotly-dash/README.md

     ./manage.py migrate

-If using version 3.0 or later of Django, then the use of frames within HTML documents has to be enabled by adding to the ``settings.py`` file:
+The use of frames within
+HTML documents has to be enabled by adding to the ``settings.py`` file:

     X_FRAME_OPTIONS = 'SAMEORIGIN'